Medicine — M.D.

 OBSERVATION: The student must be able to observe demonstrations and experiments in the basic sciences, including but not limited to physiologic and pharmacologic demonstrations in animals, microbiologic cultures, and microscopic studies of microorganisms and tissues in normal and pathologic states.
 A student must be able to observe a patient accurately at a distance and close at hand.
 Observation necessitates the functional use of the senses of vision, touch, hearing, and somatic sensation.
 It is enhanced by the functional use of the sense of smell.

 MOTOR FUNCTION: Students should have sufficient motor function to elicit information from patients by palpation, auscultation, percussion, and other diagnostic maneuvers.
-A candidate should be able to do basic laboratory tests (urinalysis, CBC, etc.); carry out diagnostic procedures (proctoscopy, paracentesis, etc.); and read EKGs and X-rays.
+A candidate should be able to conduct basic laboratory tests (urinalysis, CBC); carry out diagnostic procedures (proctoscopy, paracentesis); and read EKGs and X-rays.
 A candidate should be able to execute motor movements reasonably required to provide general care and emergency treatment of patients.
 Examples of emergency treatment reasonably required of physicians are cardiopulmonary resuscitation, the administration of intravenous medication, the application of pressure to stop bleeding, the opening of obstructed airways, the suturing of simple wounds, and the performance of simple obstetrical maneuvers.
 Such actions require coordination of both gross and fine muscular movements, equilibrium, and functional use of the senses of touch and vision.

 Application to Loma Linda University School of Medicine must be submitted through the American Medical College Application Service (AMCAS).
 Application for the next year’s entering class opens approximately May 1.
-For more information or to fill out an application, visit https://students-residents.aamc.org/.
 The deadline to submit an AMCAS application is November 1.
 The AMCAS application, transcripts, and fee must be submitted to AMCAS by the deadline.

 Letters of recommendation